BenLangmead/bowtie2/MANUAL.markdown

 where "XP" is the `TAG`, "i" is the `TYPE` ("integer" in this case), and "1" is the `VALUE`.
 See the [SAM specification] for details regarding SAM optional fields.

-The following SAM optional fields are sometimes output by Bowtie 2 to convey information about how the pair and its constitutuent mates aligned:

-   `YP:i`  If present and set to 1, the number of valid, distinct, concordant alignments for the pair is greater than or equal to the ceiling set with the [`-M`] option.
-If present and set to 0, the number of valid, distinct, concordant alignments is less than the ceiling set with the [`-M`] option.
-   If not present, the alignment is not paired or no [`-M`] ceiling is set.

-   `YM:i`  If present and set to 1, the number of valid, distinct, unpaired alignments for the mate exceeds the ceiling set with the [`-M`] option.
-If present and set to 0, the number of valid, distinct, unpaired alignments for the mate is less than the ceiling set with the [`-M`] option.
-If not present, the read is not part of a pair or no [`-M`] ceiling was set.

 ### Mates can overlap, contain, or dovetail each other